vishnu2646/MediPhoreSchedulerApi/Readme.md

-# Mediphore Task Management API
+# Mediphore Resource Management API

 This project is a Django REST API for managing projects, tasks, resources, and skills.
 It is designed to help teams assign resources to tasks based on required skills and track project progress.